 The Hebrew word in Genesis 2:18 translated as “helper” is ezer.

-Professor Linda L. Belleville explains that all nineteen occurrences of ezer in the Old Testament are about “assistance that one of strength offers to one in need (i.e., help from God, the king, an ally, or an army).
+Dr. Linda L. Belleville, a highly respected professor of religion, theologian, and scholar, explains that all nineteen occurrences of ezer in the Old Testament are about “assistance that one of strength offers to one in need (i.e., help from God, the king, an ally, or an army).
 There is no exception.”

 In other words, a ezer in the Old Testament is not one who is in a subordinate and submissive role to someone with authority over them.

 She goes on, “fifteen of the nineteen references speak of the help that God alone can provide.” (citing, for example, Psalm 121:1-2: “Where does my help come from?
 My help comes from the Lord, the maker of heaven and earth.”).

 Thus, she concludes, the “helper” Genesis 2:18 describes is one created to relieve man’s aloneness “through strong partnership.”

 But What About Other Places in the Bible?

 Genesis 3:16b expresses God saying to Eve, after she disobeyed God, that “your desire will be for your husband, and he will rule over you.”
 Dr. Belleville notes this verse probably expresses what is going to happen, not a prescriptive command from God, and it “is not cited even once” in the entire Bible’s theology.

 1 Corinthians 11:3 expresses that “the head of the woman is man,” but Dr. Belleville points out that us 21st century readers too quickly think of “head” as in-charge and says that “head” in verse 3 is more in the sense of “source” (as in headwaters), pointing to verse 8 which refers to woman coming from man, rather than man coming from woman.